-- 5. No Warranties Our Lady of Mt.
+5. No Warranties - Our Lady of Mt.
 Carmel School makes no warranties of any kind, whether expressed or implied, for the network service it is providing and will not be responsible for any damages users suffer.
 This includes loss of data resulting from delays, non-deliveries, incorrect deliveries, or service interruptions.
 Use of any information obtained via the network is at the user's own risk.
 Our Lady of Mt.
-Carmel School specifically denies any responsibility for the accuracy of quality of information obtained through the system. - 6.
-Financial Obligations The student or parent/guardian will be responsible for any financial obligation incurred through the use of the network that is not previously approved by the school.
-Unauthorized charges or fees include, but are not limited to, telephone charges, long distance charges, per-minute surcharges, and/or equipment or line cost. - 7.
-Indemnification The user shall indemnify Our Lady of Mt.
-Carmel School Any losses, costs, or damages, including reasonable attorney fees, incurred by the school relating to or arising out of, any breach of this authorization. - 8.
-Security Network security is a high priority.
+Carmel School specifically denies any responsibility for the accuracy of quality of information obtained through the system.

+6. Financial Obligations - The student or parent/guardian will be responsible for any financial obligation incurred through the use of the network that is not previously approved by the school.
+Unauthorized charges or fees include, but are not limited to, telephone charges, long distance charges, per-minute surcharges, and/or equipment or line cost.

+7. Indemnification - The user shall indemnify Our Lady of Mt.
+Carmel School Any losses, costs, or damages, including reasonable attorney fees, incurred by the school relating to or arising out of, any breach of this authorization.

+8. Security - Network security is a high priority.
 When you identify a security problem on the network, you must notify the system administrator or principal immediately.
 Do not demonstrate the problem to other users.
 Keep your account and password confidential.
 Do not use another individual's account without written permission from that individual.
 Attempts to log onto the network as a system administrator will result in cancellation of user privileges.
-Any user identified as a security risk may be denied access to the network. - 9.
-Vandalism vandalism will result in cancellation of privileges and other disciplinary action.
+Any user identified as a security risk may be denied access to the network.

+9. Vandalism - vandalism will result in cancellation of privileges and other disciplinary action.
 Vandalism is defined as any malicious attempt to harm or destroy data of another user and the network.
 This includes, but is not limited to, the uploading or creation of computer viruses.

 LIBRARY/VISUAL-AID MATERIALS: Our Lady of Mt.
-Carmel School maintains a well-rounded collection of material, with both classic and contemporary books available for checkout.
+Carmel School maintains a wellrounded collection of material, with both classic and contemporary books available for checkout.
 All visual-aid materials, reference materials and library books are available to students to check out for four weeks at a time, and may be renewed up to three times.
 They are asked to use them carefully and conscientiously to avoid damaging them.
 If, however, an accident occurs, students are asked to report the damage immediately to the office so that it can be repaired.
 Lost books must be paid for, and fines will be incurred for overdue books.

 LOST AND FOUND: All students are responsible for their own belongings.
-Lost or found articles will be kept in the K-5 building or cafeteria.
-All items will be dispersed at the end of the school year.
-Unclaimed items will be donated to a local charity.
+Lost or found article boxes are in the office and cafeteria.
+Items not claimed in a timely manner will be donated to a local charity.

 LUNCH PROGRAM: A hot lunch is available to the school children daily.
 The parents are urged to have their children partake of this advantage.
-Lunches cost \$2.40 each and are purchased through the school office via the student's homeroom teacher.
+Lunches cost \$2.45 each and are purchased through the school office via the student's homeroom teacher.
 Each family is provided an application for free milk/meal and reduced-priced meals at the beginning of the school year.
 These are confidential forms.
 You will be notified by the office if you qualify for either program.